8 SEO keyword research and targeting strategies to supercharge growth

 Customer service team

 Keyword research isn’t just where you start your SEO strategy — it’s an ongoing exercise to ensure you’re creating the most relevant content for your target audience.
 The right SEO terms are critical to attract the right prospects.
 And continuously casting new nets is the only way to sustain the traffic needed to drive conversions and ultimately revenue growth over time.
+AI-powered tools like ChatGPT have accelerated the amount of keyword research marketers can conduct, but as always with AI, you'll want human oversight to ensure accurate, bias-free deliverables.

 More Ideas & Insights